tarachristine88/IMT542_Final_Project/README.md

 ## **2. Key Working Documents**

-The files containing titles that begin with ‘G#’ are working files that provide evidence of the project development and iteration process over the Spring 2025 quarter.
+This section contains seven working files that provide evidence of the project development and iteration process over the Spring 2025 quarter.
 These include:

 **2.1.
 [G3_Ideating_Information_Story](2.1_G3_Ideating_Information_Story.json)**